8 Fundamentals of Commercial Property Investing for Beginners

 Asset managers are experts in their field, have extensive experience purchasing and managing these types of assets, and can guide you throughout the entire process.
 If you’re a beginner, asset managers can be very helpful.

-Remember that you can always speak with your investment consultant to learn more about commercial properties and help decide the best investment strategy for you.
+Remember that you can always speak with your investment consultant to learn more about commercial properties and help decide your best investment strategy.

-1 – I’m interested in being a CCIM (Certified Commercial Investment Member), where do I go for that?
+1) I’m interested in becoming a Certified Commercial Investment Member (CCIM).
+Where do I go for that?

-Go to CCIM.com and take at least an introduction class, or the 101 class.
-These continuing education classes will provide a great introduction into the commercial investing market.
+Go to CCIM.com and take at least an introduction class or the 101 class.
+These continuing education classes will provide a great introduction to the commercial investing market.

-3 – Why does NOI (Net Operating Income) not include debt service?
+3) Why does NOI not include debt service?

 Absolute net means that the tenant pays all of the expenses.
 In this case, the gross value will be the same as the absolute net.